Exact values and improved bounds on the clique number of cyclotomic graphs: Applications to clique number of Cayley graphs

-\begin{rem} Our new bound is slightly weaker than the upper bounds in \cite{Yip1} and \cite[Theorem 5.10]{Yip2} in the special case $d \mid (p-1)$ for which the base-$p$ representation of $\frac{q-1}{d}$ is simple.
+\begin{rem} For the clique number of $GP(q,d)$, our new bound in Corollary~\ref{cor:main} is slightly weaker than the upper bounds in \cite{Yip1} and \cite[Theorem 5.10]{Yip2} in the special case $d \mid (p-1)$ for which the base-$p$ representation of $\frac{q-1}{d}$ is simple and Theorem~\ref{thm:Nn} is the most effective.
 However, in the generic case, our new bound improves the best-known upper bound \cite[Theorem 6.5]{Yip2} substantially. \end{rem}

-\begin{rem} The above proof can be slightly modified to give a nontrivial upper bound on the clique number of a cyclotomic graph with non-square order.
-A cyclotomic graph is a Cayley graph defined on a finite field $\F_q$, with the connection set a union of cyclotomic classes, equivalently, a union of cosets of a fixed multiplicative subgroup of $\F_q$.
-Indeed, a cyclotomic graph is simply the edge-disjoint union of copies of a given generalized Paley graph.